Skip to content

 How we view disability and treat those who live with it matter.
 And, as with every other life topic or ethical question, our best guide is the Bible . . .
 All our best intentions and attempts at inclusion will miss the mark unless they grow from and by biblical truths.

-Tagged Bible, grace, hope, humanity, Jesus, love, perspective, redemption, Resurrection, serviceLeave a comment
+Tagged Bible, grace, hope, humanity, inclusion, Jesus, love, perspective, redemption, Resurrection, service2 Comments

 The green heart-shaped leaves of an Eastern Redbud tree fill most of the photo.
 The closest are mere inches from the camera.
 Some leaves are in sunlight, others in full or partial shade.
 A few bits of blue sky show though the canopy of leaves.
 The leafy branches cast shadows on the grass below.